USAFA-ECE/ece382/docs/Assignments/lab11.md

 ## 📜 Synopsis

-The objective of this lab is to develop software modules that communicate with external devices connected by the most commonly-available serial communication interfaces.
-The Nokia 5110 is connected to the MSP432 by a serial peripheral interface (SPI) and your PC’s USB port is connected to the MSP432 via a universal asynchronous receiver-transmitter (UART).
+In this lab, our aim is to develop software modules capable of communicating with external devices connected by the most commonly-available serial communication interfaces.
+Specifically, we will establish communication between the MSP432 and the Nokia 5110 using a Serial Peripheral Interface (SPI), and we will connect your PC's USB port to the MSP432 using a Universal Asynchronous Receiver-Transmitter (UART).

 ## 💻 Procedure